aws/aws-fpga/SDAccel/README.md

 <a name="overview"></a>
 # Overview
-* SDAccel is a complete development environment for applications accelerated with Xilinx FPGAs
+* SDAccel is a complete development environment for applications accelerated using Xilinx FPGAs
 * It leverages the OpenCL heterogeneous computing framework to offload compute intensive workloads to the FPGA
-* The accelerated application is written in C/C++ with OpenCL APIs
+* The accelerated application is written in  C/C++, OpenCL or RTL with OpenCL APIs
-* The code for the FPGA binary can be written in C/C++, OpenCL or RTL
-* Once you have gone through this quick start example.
-See the [SDAccel GUI Guide](./docs/README_GUI.md) to access the fully integrated Eclipse-based environment with built-in debug, profiling and performance analysis tools.
+* Once you complete this quick starting exampl, see the [SDAccel GUI Guide](./docs/README_GUI.md) to access the fully integrated Eclipse-based environment with built-in debug, profiling and performance analysis tools.

 <a name="prerequisites"></a>
 # Prerequisites